lorenzofox3/lorenzofox/posts/component-as-infinite-loop.md

 const template = ({name = ''} = {}) => html`<p>hello ${name}</p>`;
 ```

-And compose with a new combinator:
+And compose with a new higher order function:

 ```Javascript
 import {render} from 'lit-element';